krevanth/FreeAHB/README.md

 Unfortunately, the issue history and the list of the repo's forks could not be restored.

-## Compatibility

-All features of the AHB 2.0 manager protocol are supported.

-## Limitations

-No limitations.

 ## License

 **Copyright (C) 2017-2024 by [Revanth Kamaraj](https://github.com/krevanth) <<revanth91kamaraj@gmail.com>>**